jyp/boon/README.md

   objects.
 Thus most of Boon remains usable even if one does not wish to use modal editing.

-  Besides, Evil use vi bindings (by default at least), which do not provide the best ergonomics.
+  Besides, the vi keybindings do not provide the best ergonomics (IMO).

 - Xah Fly Keys http://ergoemacs.org/misc/ergoemacs_vi_mode.html

-  Like boon, Xah Fly Keys aims at providing a layout whose design is ergonomic.
-As far as I understand it follows the spirit of Xah's ErgoEmacs package.
-As I understand ErgoEmacs makes most design decisions differently from boon.
-I have not made an in-depth comparison of ergonomics yet.
+  Like boon, Xah Fly Keys (hereafter abbreviated to XFK) aims at providing a layout whose design is ergonomic.
+(According to the author it constitutes "the most efficient editing system in the universe.")
+Regardless, there follows a comparison, to the best of my understanding.

+  1. As far as I can tell XFK has no notion of selectors (vim's ``text objects'').
+Instead some keys are specially purposed to delete specific chunks of texts.
+Boon has a smaller set of useful commands and modifiers which can be combined in useful ways.
+It leaves keys for more "clever" navigation commands (eg. browsing errors) and editing shortcuts (eg. replace and insert in one keystroke).

+  1b.
+XFK binds digits to actions, boon leaves them for prefixes.

+  2. XFK seem to have less of a systematic assignments of keys to actions, even though the movements are roughly bound to the right hand, Boon-style.

+  3. Boon provides 1-key access to `C-x` and `C-c` prefixes.
+Instead, XFK puts everything under a single "leader key" (space), presumably without a particular convention.

+  4. The set of supported layouts is different.
+(Even though I'd expect ports to be easy.)

 - Fingers https://github.com/fgeller/fingers.el